It’s really discouraging to see your aquarium efforts go to waste because of a single parasitic outbreak.

 However, since you want it for pathogen control you should likely get the ones I recommend for tanks that are 50 gallons larger than yours.

-For example, if you want to control Ich in a 75-gallon fish tank, check my UV filter recommendation for 125-gallon tanks.
+For example, if you want to control Ich in a 75-gallon fish tank, check my UV filter recommendation for 125-gallon tanks or the ones I explicitly mention as being effective against pathogens.

 - Dilute the Hydrogen Peroxide solution to 6 or 9%.
 After the outbreak has been handled you do not need to keep the Hydrogen Peroxide solution in the Oxydator at 12% strength.